Two Bites at the Apple: How UnitedHealthcare Targeted a Patient Through DHS and Local Police

 The Human Cost

+That is the cost of proxy surveillance: fear becomes currency, reputation the collateral, dignity the loss.
 Read the Full Report The complete 23-page analysis, with exhibits and footnotes, is available here: 👉 Surveillance by Proxy: How UnitedHealthcare Evaded HIPAA Using Local Law Enforcement (PDF)

 The Other Lawsuit: Why I Sued the Press BEFORE Fighting UnitedHealth